SkyChen1009/DM2024-Lab1-Master/README.md

 # Data Preprocessing Section with the state-of-the-art tools

-### This is homework 1 for ISA5810 Data Mining 2024 course Lab 1
+### This is Lecture version for ISA5810 Data Mining 2024 course Lab 1

 ## Table of Contents
 1. Data Source